 Practice Before Giving Presentations

-ALSO SEE: Lapel Mic For Podcast
+➡️ Which Lapel Mic For Podcast Should I Choose?

 Practice Reading Out Loud

-Reading out loud is one of the best ways to improve your talking speed because it forces you to slow down and pay attention to how you speak, especially when you’re reading complicated words.
-It also helps you to learn to control your breathing, which is another factor that affects your speaking speed.
+Reading aloud is one of the best ways to improve your talking speed because it forces you to slow down and pay attention to how you speak, especially when reading complicated words.

 Speak Clearly And Slowly

-As we mentioned earlier, nerves can cause you to breathe faster, so take note of your breath rate, and try to slow it down slightly.
+As we mentioned earlier, nerves can cause you to breathe faster, so take note of your breath rate and try to slow it down slightly.

 Take Deep Breaths